browserengineering/book/book/scheduling-and-threading.md

         self.set_needs_pipeline_update()
 ```

+Now our browser can run rendering in an asynchronous, scheduled way on the event
+loop!

+But along the way we lost some performance.
+We're now always calling
-Add dirty bits to `Browser` to control what happens in  `raster_and_draw`.
+`raster_and_draw` instead of only when needed.
+Add dirty bits to `Browser` to
-This will get us back the same performance we had at the end of chapter 11,
+fix this.
+This will get us back the same performance we had at the end of
-where the browser only ran raster and draw when needed.
+[chapter 11](visual-effects.md#browser-compositing), where the browser only ran
+raster and draw when needed.

 ``` {.python}
 class Browser: